 We have a refined process for writing software.
 We're not dogmatic about certain styles or practices like Agile or Kanban, or even types of programming languages or frameworks.
 We're conscious of what really matters when writing high quality software like tests, documentation, and communication between our team and our clients.

-Developing great software is both a creative and process driven endeavor.
+Developing great software is both a process driven (checklists, peer review, in-person collaboration) and creative (my headphones are on...don't talk to me...) endeavor.

-We encourage our clients and team to understand that software needs to be maintained.
+We encourage our clients and team to understand that software needs to be not just developed, but also maintained.
 Good engineers know that there’s no such thing as “write once and repeat forever”.
 Updated third party libraries can break code.
 Cloud based services can crash.
 Bugs can even exist in common software programs for decades until they're discovered and resolved.
-Therefore, maintaining software costs time, attention, and money.
+Maintaining software costs time, attention, and money.
 It’s just as important to refactor code as it is to develop revenue driving features.